8 Best Practices for Getting the Most From Master Data Management

 #5 Make master data your data foundation

-We mirror best practice number one with this advice: the more business users have access to one single view of master data, the more consistent and real-time information and insights you will have.
-If you are still feeding data to your various business and analytic applications via siloed MDM systems and data is not updated in real-time, then you are not following modern MDM best practices.
+The more business users have access to one single view of master data, the more consistent and real-time information and insights you will have.
+If you are still feeding data to your various business and analytic applications via siloed MDM systems and data is not updated in real-time, then it might be time to modernize your approach to master data management.

 To be agile and achieve quick time to value when responding to business changes you need a single data management foundation.
 Think about a scenario if you have to add a new attribute to your customer data model, you have to go and add it to all the siloed master data feeding into various systems, instead if you have one data foundation you can rest assured that the changes will reflect across the organization whether it is for insights or to power business operations.

 Graph technology captures relationships and provides fast searches.
 As businesses focus on transforming the customer experience, the ability to leverage the relationships and connections in data to make timely operational decisions and power them has never been more important.
-Modern MDM best practices integrate data into every element of the business, which brings us to our next best practice.
-For example, consider a publisher has a customer listed as a first-grade teacher working in a certain school, she might also be a parent of a child at another school and serve as chair of a book club drive.
+Modern MDM best practices integrate data into every element of the business.
+For example, if a publisher has a customer listed as a first-grade teacher working in a certain school, she might also be a parent of a child at another school and serve as chair of a book club drive.
 Graph technology can connect all these relationships and transactions to help with target marketing for her kid’s book and upsell opportunities at the book club.

 #7 Continually update data for privacy management and security